Search for quasar pairs with Gaia astrometric data IV. Confirmation of 17 dual quasars and 143 projected quasars: Notes on individual systems

 \subsubsection{J0126+1955}

-A shows a prominent broad, blueshifted absorption trough in the C IV and Si IV , suggestive of BAL-like absorption and consistent with a BAL candidate \citep{Gibson2009ApJ}.
-No comparably strong corresponding absorption feature is apparent in the other member.
-We designate this system as a distinct quasar pair.
-The separation is 8.373$\arcsec$ at z=2.12(3), and transverse distance is 69.381 kpc.
+The blue spectrum shows broad and strong blueshifted Ly~$\alpha$, Si IV, and C IV absorption troughs, suggestive of a broad absorption line (BAL; \citealp{Weymann1991ApJ}) quasar.
+No similar BAL feature is observed in the red spectrum.
+We designate this system as a distinct dual quasar.
+The separation of the two memebers is 8.373$\arcsec$, which corresponds to a transverse distance of 69.381 kpc at z $\sim$ 2.130.